 Advanced Settings Click Modify to configure advanced settings.
 Enable HTTP/2 Specify whether to enable HTTP/2.
 Idle Connection Timeout Period Specify the timeout period of idle connections.
 Unit: seconds.
-Valid values: 1 to 60.If no request is received within the specified timeout period, ALB closes the connection.
-ALB recreates the connection when a new connection request is received.Note This feature is unavailable for HTTP/2 requests.
+Valid values: 1 to 60.If no request is received within the specified timeout period, ALB closes the current connection.
+ALB creates a new connection when a new connection request is received.Note This feature is unavailable for HTTP/2 requests.
 Connection Request Timeout Period Specify the request timeout period.
 Unit: seconds.
 Valid values: 1 to 180.

-If no response is received from the backend server within the request timeout period, SLB returns an HTTP 504 error to the client.
+If no response is received from the backend server within the request timeout period, ALB returns an HTTP 504 error to the client.

 Gzip supports the following file types: